vishnu1345/SkillMingle/README.md

 Before running the application, ensure the following are installed on your system:

 - **Node.js and npm**: You can download and install Node.js, which includes npm, from the [official Node.js website](https://nodejs.org/).
 Select the appropriate installer for your operating system.
+  (To check if it is already installed or to to verify installation : Run `node -v` and `npm -v` in your terminal or command prompt )

 - **Python**: Download and install Python from the [official Python website](https://www.python.org/downloads/).
 Choose the installer that matches your operating system.
+  (To check if it is already installed or to to verify installation : Run `python --version` in your terminal or command prompt )

 - **pip**: pip comes bundled with Python 3.4 and later.
 To verify pip is installed, run `pip --version` in your terminal or command prompt.
 If pip is not installed, follow the [official pip installation guide](https://pip.pypa.io/en/stable/installation/).

 ## Setting up and Running the Applications